Home / Course

 Entry Requirements

 A minimum of five GCSEs at grade 5 or above.
-GCSE Music (or equivalent) is desirable but not essential.
+GCSEs (or equivalent) in Music and IT are desirable but not essential.
 Given the practical and technical demands of this course your entry will be subject to an interview.

 Modules